RichaoWang/RobotSimulation/README.md

 </div>

 ## Requirements

 ```
-* The project was built and tested on the Ubuntu 20.04 operating system.
-* Theoretically can be built and run on the Windows operating system.
-* But it should be noted that please use the Qt 5.x version, otherwise there may be interface changes!
+* It is recommended to use the Qt5 version, otherwise there may be changes in the interface
 ```
-+ GCC

 + Qt5.15.2

 ## Get started